 Here are a few quick tips for this section.

 One.
 Be wary of the trim sections.
 That template might say you’re safe if your text is a quarter inch from the dotted line, but once it’s printed it’ll look WAY too close to the edge.
-I recommend going almost half an inch in from the edge of the template with any elements you for sure want to keep on the cover.
+I recommend going about half an inch in from the edge of the template with any elements you for sure want to keep on the cover.
 Not leaving enough space there will take some of the polish off of that cover for sure.
 Just give the elements room to breathe, and it’ll be fine.

 Two.
 Mind your aspect ratios.
 That means if you stretch something vertically, also stretch it horizontally the same amount.
 Constrained proportions will keep humans looking human, rather than distorted reflections in a funhouse mirror.
 The most common place I see this problem crop up is in audiobook covers.
 You can’t just stretch your cover horizontally to fit a square and call it a day.
 Doing that is a giant, flashing neon sign advertising amateur hour.
 Don’t do it.